What Vegans Cannot Eat

 Fish oil supplements are sourced from the flesh of various marine species, raising concerns about overfishing and the potential environmental consequences.

-Conversely, vegans rely on plant-based sources of Omega-3 fatty acids, like walnuts, chia seeds, hemp seeds, and flaxseed oil.
+Conversely, vegans rely on plant-based sources of omega-3 fatty acids, such as walnuts, chia seeds, hemp seeds, and flaxseed oil.

-Algae-based Omega-3 supplements are also a popular choice, as they offer a direct and cruelty-free source of this essential nutrient.
+Algae-based Omega-3 supplements are also popular, as they offer a direct and cruelty-free source of this essential nutrient.

 Algae supplements, in particular, provide the same health benefits as fish-derived Omega-3s, making them an environmentally responsible and ethically sound alternative for those committed to a vegan lifestyle.